[Video] A day in the life - CRO Specialist - Will Marsland

 In this video, Spencer sits down with our resident conversion rate optimisation specialist, Will Marsland.

-Will talks about their day-to-day role as a consultant, as well as common challenges our clients encounter, and provides top B2B inbound marketing tips.
+Will talks about their day-to-day role as a CRO specialist, as well as common challenges our clients encounter, and provides top B2B inbound marketing tips.

 If you'd like to know more about the roles within an inbound marketing agency, you can find it in our blog - Your Guide to Choosing an Inbound Marketing Agency.

 If you'd like to read the transcript of the video, please find it below the line.

 I'm Will, I'm the CRO specialist here at Axon Garside - that's Conversion Rate Optimisation.

 Essentially, my main job involves looking at how our clients' websites convert, and what can be done to improve that conversion in terms of the number of leads that they get - both marketing qualified (MQLs) and sales qualified leads (SQLs).

 What does a typical day look like for a CRO expert?

 Obviously, there's quite a lot of variation in terms of what I do day-to-day.
 It typically depends on what clients I'm working on, but generally I'll come in and the first thing I'll do is I'll have a look at what I've got on for the day.
 Usually, I prepare the night before in terms of key tasks I've got lined up, my priorities, and what I want to achieve.